Financially reviewed by Patrick Flood, CFA.

 But the “E” piece specifically presents a not-so-straightforward challenge for the FIRE folks.
 It should appear obvious that, as indicated above, as we extend the retirement period, the SWR must necessarily drop.
 This is because as the time period increases, so too does the number of consistent annual withdrawals from the portfolio that do not get replenished, and the portfolio must survive longer.
 Longer retirements also amplify sequence risk, for better or for worse.

 More specifically, the retiree will also necessarily be withdrawing during bear markets at some points, which hurts the portfolio’s future value much more than withdrawing during bull markets.
 The popular FIRE blogger Mr. Money Mustache seems to forget that fact; I categorically disagree with his strange assertion here that “above 30 years, the length of your retirement barely affects the safe withdrawal rate calculations.”
 Even just glancing at some of the figures in Bengen’s original research tells us this isn’t the case.
+Bengen himself has explicitly said “the withdrawal rate is sensitive to the time horizon; the longer you plan to live, the lower it goes.”

 In my experience, instances of a 4% SWR being thrown around in the context of FIRE discussions seem to take the 4% rule at face value and completely ignore the aforementioned specifics I’ve mentioned here in regards to inflation, sequence risk, and lower future expected returns.
 I can’t really blame them; the term “the 4% rule” sounds like you can use it reliably without any further digging.
 Again, sort of a misnomer.